 Seven Ways To Identify A Toxic Relationship And How To Get Help

-All relationships face their fair share of struggles.
+All relationships face challenges from time to time.
 However, there’s a difference between a rough patch in a relationship and one that’s toxic.
-If you believe that you’re in a toxic relationship, it’s important to get help.
+If you believe that you’re in a toxic relationship, it can be very helpful to get an outside perspective and help from a therapist and/or loved ones.

 There may be many reasons why it might be hard to recognize toxic love in your relationship.
-Still, these seven signs can help you learn to spot any toxic or unhealthy behaviors or patterns.
+Still, these seven signs of a toxic relationship can help you learn to identify any unhealthy behaviors or patterns in your own relationship.
 This could be the first step to getting the help that you need.

 Is your relationship bad for you?